Workshop_03 The MLA Academic Essay -Refining Research

 of the Philosophical-Interdisciplinary Vanguard 10, 77-88, 30 June 2019, pp. 77-88,

 Homework due on 06/21/2023, by 4 PM via taking photos of your notes and insert the photos in the Google document for Article #4 (and please finish notes #1, #2, and #3).

 Instructions for Homework Content:

-1. Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic that you are passionate to write.
-These are notes 2 and 3.
+1. Please, research the SAME research issue using one Internet, book, newspaper, or journal articles about a topic that you are passionate to write that is article #4.
 Then, take one to two pages of notes for each article using the keywords on the pages.
 Remember to write the author’s name(s), the date, and page or paragraph numbers if you use direct quotations.
 Try to summarize your work.
 Please type your MLA Work Cited so I can edit them.

 Carrot 2 Carrot helps you find topics related to your search term.
 After entering the term you enter and then click on ‘search,’ you can choose to see the results as a list, treemap, or pie chart that helps you visualize your issue and narrow your search at the same time.

 Directory of Open Access Journals (DOAJ): DOAJ is a community-designed and maintained online journal directory that provides you access to robust, open access, peer-reviewed journals.
 This search engine is independent, and it is free including being indexed in DOAJ.
 Please use this engine for topical issues and authors, and you might find research that provides evidential content for your academic essay.
 DOAJ is an educational outreach search engine that focuses on high-quality applications and submissions.

 Google Scholar: Google scholar helps you do a broad or narrow search of articles.
 It also helps you cite your “references” for APA and “work cited” for MLA!